Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

 Do you need to set up a pension-sharing order?

-If you are in the process of dissolving a civil partnership, setting up a pension-sharing order to establish a fair division of the assets is a good idea.
+If you are in the process of dissolving a marriage or civil partnership, setting up a pension-sharing order to establish a fair division of the assets is a good idea.
 The solicitors handling the divorce or dissolution will determine the financial split, and the court overseeing the proceedings will issue the necessary paperwork to the pension fund providers.

 Setting a retirement age